-No one seems to have consulted 18thcentury legal materials about these questions-until I did so, beginning in 2003.
-I labored under some disadvantages.
-I had no internet access to the materials I needed.
+I suspected that the Constitution's framers were not so incompetent as to insert a meaningless provision into the document, and I was determined to find out the truth.
+I labored under some disadvantages, though: I had no internet access to crucial materials.
 The law school where I was a faculty member had only a small library and was 200 miles from any other law school.
-The administration was uninterested in and even hostile toward-my research.
+The administration was uninterested-even hostile-in my research.